George's Great British Kitchen

 Prepare for a crepe like you’ve never experienced before.
 This proper cute pancake gaff is hidden away from the surface dwellers, in the depths of West End Arcade off Long Row, and will have you swooning over its charming setup, as well as all the most thoughtful savoury and sweet crepe combinations you can imagine.
-If you and your other half are still a bit brassic after the festive season, kill two bods with one ston – Shrove Tuesday and Valentine’s Day – with a delicious salmon, pickled beetroot and dill yoghurt-dressed galette, and a salted chocolate ice-cream, orange curd and toasted hazelnut crepe for pud.
+If you and your other half are still a bit brassic after the festive season, cheer yoursens up with a delicious salmon, pickled beetroot and dill yoghurt-dressed galette, and a salted chocolate ice-cream, orange curd and toasted hazelnut crepe for pud.
 And yes, all the flavour combos are that deliciously interesting.

 West End Arcade, NG1 6JP.
 0115 947 0855